Trava: Fist Planet

 Looking at the pile of Japanese films and series that pass us by each year, it's nothing short of a miracle that Trava: Fist Planet made it onto DVD, English subtitles included (Japanese import though, so it's expensive).
-Of course Koike and Ishii were lucky enough to get backing from the Grasshoppa production house, a DVD-magazine that for some reason provided English subtitles with all its releases, still it's one of the most valued and treasured DVDs of my collection.
+Of course, Koike and Ishii were lucky enough to get backing from the Grasshoppa production house, a DVD magazine that for some reason provided English subtitles with all its releases, still, it's one of the most valued and treasured DVDs of my collection.

 Trava: Fist Planet follows Trava and Shinkai on their way to the Fist Planet tournament.
 To enter the tournament they first have to take on some odd jobs as the entrance money is quite steep.
-On their way to mark a planet they run into a leftover pod from the war.
-To their surprise the person inside the pod is still alive.
+On their way to mark a planet, they run into a leftover pod from the war.
+To their surprise, the person inside the pod is still alive.
 When she wakes up she can't remember who she is or where she came from, so Trava and Shinkai decide to take her along on their trip.

-From a visual point of view this is 100% Koike's work.
+From a visual point of view, this is 100% Koike's work.
 His style is instantly recognizable, an insane mix of unique character designs and emotive deformations.
 His characters often look odd and even slightly off, but these "imperfections" always seem to communicate a certain state of mind.
 The animation isn't fluid but the direction is absolutely perfect.
-Radical, vibrant and overstated, Trava curls and twists like an animator's nightmare.
+Radical, vibrant, and overstated, Trava curls and twists like an animator's nightmare.
 The pilot was made in 4:3, which is a small downer (though it's not as bad as with live-action films) and the color scheme could've used a bit more variation, but these are just minor annoyances compared to the visual delight that whirls across the screen.

 Trava: Fist Planet is little more than a pilot, so don't expect to find a fully-fledged universe.
-It's clear that Koike and Ishii had plenty more planned for our unfortunate duo, instead Trava and Shinkai just manage to survive the first episode arc, leaving the main arc wide open (although they would get a small cameo in Koike's Redline a few years later).
+It's clear that Koike and Ishii had plenty more planned for our unfortunate duo, instead Trava and Shinkai barely managed to survive the first episode arc, leaving the main arc wide open (although they would get a small cameo in Koike's Redline a few years later).
 But even then I feel the pilot functions well enough on its own.

 I used to compare Trava: Fist Planet to Dead Leaves, nowadays I'm not sure if that's a fair comparison.
 It definitely belongs in the same corner as Dead Leaves (and Heruzu Enjueruzu for that matter), but the pacing and sense of humor make it a very different experience.
-The combination of manic animation and dry, deadpan conversations is no doubt an acquired taste, still there is plenty to enjoy if you have a soft spot for animation.
+The combination of manic animation and dry, deadpan conversations is no doubt an acquired taste, still, there is plenty left to enjoy if you have a soft spot for animation.
 Koike and Ishii make a great team, so even though the DVD might be a little hard to track down it's absolutely worth the trouble.